Matthew Walker (scientist): Why We Sleep

-Walker's first book, Why We Sleep: Unlocking the Power of Sleep and Dreams, was published in October 2017.
+Walker's first book was Why We Sleep: Unlocking the Power of Sleep and Dreams (2017).
 He spent four years writing the book, in which he asserts that sleep deprivation is linked to numerous fatal diseases, including dementia.
-The book became a #1 Sunday Times Bestseller in the UK, and a New York Times Bestseller in the US.
-It has also been published in Spanish (¿Por qué dormimos?), by Paidós; and in traditional Mandarin Chinese ("為什麼要睡覺？") in 2019 by 遠見天下文化出版公司 Commonwealth Publishing Group.
+The book became a Sunday Times bestseller in the UK, and a New York Times Bestseller in the US.
+It has also been published in Spanish and in traditional Mandarin Chinese in 2019 by Commonwealth Publishing Group.

+Why We Sleep was subject to criticism by Alexey Guzey, an independent researcher with a background in economics, in an essay entitled "Matthew Walker's 'Why We Sleep' Is Riddled with Scientific and Factual Errors".
+Guzey, together with Andrew Gelman, a statistician at Columbia University, accused Walker of falsification of data in an article published in Chance.
+Guzey and Gelman argued that "it is unethical to reproduce a graph and remove the one bar in the original graph that contradicts your story".
+Gelman suggested that the case entered into the territory of "research misconduct."